mozzarelladoublestick/PHYSPRO/content/docs/projects/shadowseeker/_index.md

 ## Abstract

 After a detailed ideation process, considering different ideas for our Chindōgu, we have decided on implementing a moving device that carries a bottle of beer or another desired drink.
 The goal of the device is to keep the drink cold by driving into the shadow, hence the name "Shadowseeker".
-THe only small flaw that the Shadowseeker has, is that it can only drive in the sun.
+The only small flaws that the Shadowseeker has, is that it can only drive in the sun and that it can only dirve in one direction.

 ## Introduction